It’s no secret that life in Singapore is hectic and busy — and that can take a toll on our mental health.

-Mindfulness is more than just a buzzword in today’s culture.
-Practicing mindfulness can bring you many benefits to your work and daily life such as raised productivity, reduced stress, increased emotional intelligence, heightened creativity and improved physical well being.
+Practising mindfulness is one of the ways that we can look after our mental health.
+More than just a trending buzzword, mindfulness can help tremendously with your daily life as well as your work.
+Practising mindfulness has been linked to raised productivity, reduced stress, increased emotional intelligence, heightened creativity and improved physical well being.

 So what exactly is mindfulness?